 With tapestry needle and Laguna yarn sew circle to bag base from Scallop 1 to 8 (leaving an opening on top of 4 scallops to make the notepad/paper pocket) – Stitching can go up and down through the round of stitches with the Laguna (blue) yarn

 (For Crossbody Version, add a snap or button closure to the front pocket and a snap, button or zipper closure to the main pocket.)

 Insert small notepad or small pieces of paper into front pocket of bag – Add a pen to inside of bag – and your Crochet Pocket of Thanks is complete!

 I really like how this crochet bag turned out.
 It can be hung on a doorknob, your bedpost, a kitchen cabinet – anywhere you want to be reminded to be thankful.
-Of course, you can use this little crochet bag however you like.
+Of course, you can use this little crochet bag however you like (ie. the Crossbody version).
 And the circle motif would make a cute coaster or mug rug, too!

 ©Copyright 2022 – Jennifer E Ryan- www.celticknotcrochet.com- all rights reserved.
 No part of this publication may be reproduced, distributed or transmitted in any form or by any means, including photocopying, recording or other electronic or mechanical methods, without the prior written permission of the publisher but please do link to this page to share this pattern with others.